 GDPR Related Details

-The cookies used by this web-site are as follows: track, share, advert, cookieconsent_dismissed, user, gdprmode and sessionid.
-Sessionid is a required part of the site that allows a user to login, however, it is not set unless you login.
+The T_ARC cookie is used by this web-site to modify behaviour of the followings: tracking, sharing, advertising.
+Cookies related to consent are called cookieconsent_dismissed and user.
+The cookie called sessionid is a required part of the site that allows a user to login, however, it is not set unless you login.
 The user and cookieconsent_dismissed cookies are related to the notification of privacy.
-The track, share and advert cookies are settings for the site to operate in.
-The track cookie operates in allow or deny tracking.
-The advert cookie operates by telling the web-site whether to have personalized or non-personalized advertisements.
+The T_ARC cookie handles tracking, sharing, location, GPDR state and the advertising settings for the site to operate in.
+The tracking mode operates in allow or deny tracking.
+The advertising mode operates by telling the web-site whether to have personalized or non-personalized advertisements.
 Advertisements are not present when a user is logged in.
-The share cookie operates in a on or off toggle, which either enables or disables sharing code.
-The gdprmode cookie is installed the first time you visit, and is set to enabled for EU countries or disable for everyone else.
-This value is stored to on your browser to limit number of location requests and to speed up the web-site.
+The sharing mode operates in an on or off toggle, which either enables or disables sharing code.
+The GDPR mode is installed the first time you visit, and is set to enabled for EU countries where the user's country is detectable by IP address and set to disabled for everyone else.
+This value is stored on your browser to limit number of location requests and to speed up the web-site.
 It configures the experience of the web-site and tailors it automatically based on location.
 It can be overridden by the previous values, and deleted if you want.
 However, the cookie will be setup the next time a page is loaded.
-The information of that particular cookie is not recorded, or stored on our servers.
+The information of that particular cookie is not recorded or stored on our servers.

 If you are accessing our web-site from the EU, using a VPN, Tor, or other similar service, and present to our web-site as not being from the EU, you have taken action that we deem as explicit consent to being tracked, served personalized advertisements, and having sharing enabled.
 These settings can be changed, and once you have made any changes, that will be recorded for legal reasons.